Stacey Slater: Creation

-In September 2004, an official BBC press release announced an addition to the popular Slater family; the new "feisty female" named Stacey Slater, Charlie Slater's teenage great-niece and second cousin to Kat, Lynne, Belinda and Little Mo, and third cousin to Zoe.
+In September 2004, an official BBC press release announced an addition to the popular Slater family; the new "feisty female" named Stacey Slater, Charlie Slater's teenage great-niece and cousin-once-removed to Lynne, Kat, Belinda and Little Mo, and second cousin to Zoe.
 According to the report, Stacey "looks like a Slater and shares the same family attitude but with one difference—Stacey is one hell of a bitch! [...]
 She is going to be trouble!"

-The 16 year–old actress Lacey Turner was cast in the role.
-Turner had originally gone to audition for a part in the Miller family, but was given the part of Stacey instead.
+16 year–old actress Lacey Turner was cast in the role.
+Turner had originally auditioned for a part in the Miller family, but was given the part of Stacey instead.
 Commenting on her role, Turner said "I was speechless when I found out that I had been cast as Stacey Slater especially as I knew I would be working with Jessie Wallace who is my favourite actress.
 I've watched the show since I was about four years old, and I used to live in a house that backed onto the EastEnders set so I used to watch them filming all the time.
 I always dreamt of being on the show and so I can't believe that I've fulfilled my greatest ambition!"
 She added, "I'm not like Stacey at all although I love playing her!
 She's a real challenge [...]
 I think people are going to love to hate her like they did with [the character] Janine Butcher."

 EastEnders scriptwriter Tony Jordan revealed that he created the character with Turner in mind: "I first met Lacey when she came to a casting workshop for the Miller family ...
 She was leaning against a wall and looked just like Kat Slater, played by Wallace.
 I thought she would be perfect for the Slater family so I wrote in Stacey's character especially for Lacey."

 Development

 Personality and lineage

 The character appears to be tough, stubborn, fiery and very bitchy, however, as Turner explains, this is just a front and "underneath she's very vulnerable".
 Turner has described her character as a cross between two other EastEnders characters, Janine Butcher and Kat Slater, saying: "She's very naughty, but she has her reasons for her nastiness."

 Over the course of the character's narrative, it was revealed that one of the reasons for Stacey's tough and malicious exterior was her troubled family life — specifically the death of her father, disappearance of her brother, and her mother's bipolar disorder.
 Addressed in a storyline that aired in December 2005, Stacey returned to live with her "disturbed" mother Jean, played by Gillian Wright, during one of her breakdowns.
-Jean, who had "sank into the dark despair of her illness", was living in squalor, off her medication, starved, suicidal, and being abused and ridiculed by her neighbours.
+Jean, who "sank into the dark despair of her illness", was living in squalor, off her medication, starved, suicidal, and being abused and ridiculed by her neighbours.
 Stacey was forced to admit her to a mental institution for her own safety.
 The storyline won a Mental Health Media Award in September 2006.